wzhou7/fastPSM/README.md

 # What is `tfDID`?

-This package supports the testing of various difference-in-difference (DID) hypotheses based on an observed treatment variable.
-Due to self-selection bias, we include a propensity score matching (PSM) step.
-A unique aspect is that the treatment variables could be extracted from text.
+This package supports the testing of various text feature difference-in-difference (tfDID) analysis.

-# How to Use This Package?
+# How to Install This Package?

 To use this package, you will need the devtools library to install it from github.
 For example,